80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound someone makes when they think something is disgusting, unpleasant or annoying

-Example sentenceUgh!
+Example in a sentenceUgh!
 Her room smells so bad.

 76. Whisper